 Starting a Foreclosure Cleaning Business

 When deciding on the types of cleaning services to offer, keep in mind that foreclosure cleanings will be one of the most labor-intensive cleaning services you can offer.
 Many foreclosed homes have been abandoned and left in ruins.

 What to expect when cleaning foreclosure cleanings

 Many times, these houses are left in terrible conditions and it would be your job to clean up what was left behind.
-Many times these homes are left empty for long periods of time before the bank is able to list it for sale.
-Therefore these homes can become victim to vandalizing.
+Many times these homes are left empty for long periods of time before the bank is able to list them for sale.
+Therefore these homes can become victims of vandalizing.

 To give some perspective, when I was in College my grandmother bought and sold foreclosures.
 She hired me to help with the cleaning.
 We cleaned houses where families left all their belongings.
 When I say all belongings, I mean furniture, closets full of clothes, and even albums filled with family photos.
 We had to rent large dumpsters and haul all the belongings out of the home.

 Some homes we cleaned had been broken into and trashed.
 There would be graffitied walls and items left behind were scattered everywhere.
 We would find broken bottles and at one home we even found a pile of human feces….YUCK!
 So as I said, these types of cleanings will not be glamorous and will require heavy-duty cleaning.

 These reasons are why you can charge hundreds/thousands of dollars to clean foreclosures.

 Equipment/Supplies needed to clean foreclosures.